mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 Any available, non-privileged port can be used.
-Browse localhost:1234 to see a local version of all the official Go documentation combined with documentation on your packages.
+Browse localhost:1234 to see a local version of all the official Go documentation combined with documentation for your packages.
-To see documentation for our `statistics` package, press the "Packages" button at the top, search the page for "statistics", and click that link.
+To see documentation for the `statistics` package, press the "Packages" button at the top, search the page for "statistics", and click that link.
 The following will be displayed: